Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 Check for URLs failing Core Web Vitals for Desktop

-Same with core web vitals for mobile, underneath that report, you can find the same set of metrics for desktop.
+Same with core web vitals for mobile, underneath that report, you can find the same set of metrics for desktop

 Internal Links

-You can also use Google Search Console to audit your internal link profile.
 While there’s plenty more you can do to audit your internal link profile, Google Search Console makes it significantly easier to audit a few things like click depth or orphan pages.

 All you need to do is go to links > top internal links.